Orinameh/Orinameh/README.md

 ### Meet David

-###### Hello I am David, a Software Engineer with over 5 years of experience in building web and mobile applications.
-I started off as an Android developer(Java) but ended up as a Fullstack Developer at my previous job.
-Currently, I work with Javasvript (React/React-Native and Nodejs) at my place of work while I work with Ruby on Rails on my side projects at home.
+Hello, I am David, a Fullstack Software Engineer with a strong focus on Frontend.

+I currently work as a Frontend Engineer at Kobo360 in Lagos, Nigeria.

+My tech stack is Reactjs, NodeJs, React-Native, MongoDB, ExpressJs, Postgres, Docker and a bit of Golang.

+You can reach out to me at factomeme at gmail dot com